Organic Ceylon cinnamon sticks

 Cassia cinnamon

-Cassia cinnamon, commonly sold in supermarkets, originates from China, Indonesia and other countries in South-East Asia.
-It has a stronger, spicier taste and smell than Ceylon cinnamon.
+Cassia cinnamon, commonly sold in supermarkets, comes from China, Indonesia and other countries in South-East Asia.
+It has a stronger, more pungent taste and smell than Ceylon cinnamon.

-Cassia cinnamon contains higher levels of coumarin, which can cause health problems if consumed in high doses over long periods of time.
-It should be used with caution by people with liver disease or taking blood-thinning drugs.
+Cassia cinnamon contains higher levels of coumarin, which can cause health problems if consumed in high doses over a long period.
+People with liver disease or taking blood thinners should use it with caution.

-TCM Cassia cinnamon is often used to support blood circulation, heart health and digestion.
-However, due to its higher coumarin content, TCM practitioners recommend that it be used sparingly.
+Because of its higher coumarin content, TCM practitioners recommend that it be used in moderation.

-Ceylon cinnamon has a mild and refined flavour, while Cassia cinnamon has a bolder and spicier flavour, which can influence culinary choices.
+Ceylon cinnamon has a milder and more refined flavour, whereas Cassia cinnamon has a bolder and spicier flavour, which may influence culinary choices.

 Attention.
 Allergic reactions: although rare, some people may experience allergic reactions to cinnamon, regardless of the variety of cinnamon.
 Pregnant and lactating women or people taking medication should consult a healthcare professional before significantly increasing their cinnamon intake.